DenisBrunet/Cartool/README.md

 # ![CartoolGitHubLogo5](https://github.com/DenisBrunet/Cartool/assets/145106558/60ad91e9-8f4b-4765-a68b-b6b4c7c14af3)
-**Cartool** is a software primarily designed as a scientific tool for the analysis of EEG data.
-It facilitates real-time interaction with EEG, electrodes, and MRI data.
-The software encompasses a variety of tools, including preprocessing for EEG, electrodes, and MRI, frequency analysis, micro-states analysis, and electrical source imaging.
+**Cartool** is a software primarily designed as a scientific tool tailored for the **visualization and analysis of EEG data**, encompassing full recordings, resting states, evoked responses, intra-cranial activity, and more.

+It enables seamless real-time integration of diverse modalities such as EEG, electrodes, and MRI.
+Offering an array of tools, including preprocessing for EEG, electrodes, and MRI, as well as frequency and micro-states analysis, and electrical source imaging.

-Programmed in C++ for Windows, Cartool boasts minimal dependencies and has been continuously developed since 1996, showcasing its sustained commitment to enhancement and refinement.
+Developed in C++ for Windows, Cartool is highly optimized for parallel processing, has a very small memory print, and very few dependencies.
+It has been undergoing continuous development since 1996, thanks to the [_Functional Brain Mapping_](https://neurocenter-unige.ch/research-groups/christoph-michel/), Geneva, and [_CIBM_](https://www.cibm.ch), Lausanne.

 ## Prerequisites
 - Windows 7 and above